Free Media / Audio Software

 - DAEMON Tools (Win)

-- This really rocks.
-It creates up to 4 'virtual CD drives' into which you can load ISO images or other image formats, to access like real CDs.
-Copy your favourite games or CDs you find you use often onto your hard disc, and play them from there; no more juggling scratched discs.
+- This creates up to 4 'virtual CD drives' into which you can load ISO images or other image formats, to access like real CDs.
+Copy your favourite discs you use often onto your hard disk, and play them from there; no more juggling scratched discs.